Single asterisks indicate italic text, double asterisks indicate bold text, triple asterisks indicate bold italic text:

 Syntext also supports Markdown-style reference links:

-Link references can be specified anywhere in the document.
-They take one of the following forms:
+Link references can be specified anywhere in the document:

 If the reference text is omitted from the link, the link text will be used instead when searching for link references.